Can microneedling cause scars or make the skin worse?

 Can the skin get worse after microneedling?

 Yes, temporarily.
 During the healing phase, the skin may appear red, dry, or uneven.
-This is normal and does not mean that the treatment has failed.
+This is normal and does not mean the treatment has failed.
 If you want to understand how the skin changes day by day, you can read how the face looks after microneedling.

 How to reduce the risk of the skin getting worse?